cis-ds/course-site/content/notes/r-markdown.markdown

 ## When to use a script?

 [Scripts are much easier to troubleshoot than R Markdown documents](http://r4ds.had.co.nz/r-markdown.html#troubleshooting) because your code is not split across chunks and you can run everything interactively.
-When you first begin a project, you may find it useful to use scripts initially to build and debug code, then convert it to an R Markdown document once you begin the substantive analysis and writeup.
+When you first begin a project, you may find it useful to use scripts initially to build and debug code, then convert it to an R Markdown document once you begin the substantive analysis and write-up.
 Or you may use a mix of scripts and R Markdown documents depending on the size and complexity of your project.
 For instance, you could use a **reproducible pipeline** which uses a sequence of R scripts to download, import, and transform your data, then use an R Markdown document to produce a final report.

 > Check out [this example](https://github.com/uc-cfss/pipeline-example) for how one could use a pipeline in this fashion.